 We are committed to member and consumer financial education; in addition we are committed to educating members and consumers, alike, about credit union uniqueness, philosophy, and values.
 Programs that Support Member Education and Advocacy include – educational opportunity for staff and credit union volunteers, our quarter statement letters, our website, and informational postcard to targeted members.

 We will endeavor to preserve credit union democratic principles, including demographic representation and volunteer participation in credit union activities.
-Programs that support Involvement/Governance include – affiliation with Virginia/DC Credit Union League, Richmond Chapter, and Richmond Preservation Committee.
+Programs that support Involvement/Governance include – affiliation with Virginia Credit Union League, Richmond Chapter of Credit Unions, and the Emerging Credit Unions Committee.

 We recognize the value of demographic diversity in staff as well as in volunteers, and will strive to bring people of diverse backgrounds and experiences into leadership and other roles at the credit union.
 Programs that Promote Diversity includes – empowerment with appointments to various committees and employment opportunity.

 Commitment to the Credit Union Movement and other Cooperative Activities